geremachek/rice/.merlin/README.txt

 	;she     -> send an atom to the shell
 	;@       -> pipe current line into sh and then insert the result, clearing the current line

-[ visual.mn ]

-	;vline -> "visual line mode", tells atom-nomen to clear the screen, and call ;curs ;vdoc  -> "visual document mode", ;vline but it calls ;dcurs instead of normal ;curs ;vld   -> "visual line document mode", ;vdoc but with line numbers